tronhook/docs/README.md

 If you are creating a dApp based on Tron or simply need to get some specific data from the blockchain, TronHook can help you to get the data that you need without constantly polling data from explorers or Tron API or having to do your own blockchain processor from scratch.

-It aims to simplify data integration between Tron and (d)Apps with a publish/subscribe model: you declare what data you are expecting with rules, and TronHook will push that data directly to your dApp.
+It aims to simplify data integration between Tron and (d)Apps with a publish/subscribe model: you declare what data you are expecting with rules, and TronHook will push that data directly to your dApp, a database or anywhere you want.

 Some usecases TronHook can help with: